Plum Grove Historic Home

 When the Lucas family lived at Plum Grove, an extensive orchard to the east of the house was reputed to have several acres of plum trees which may be how the Lucas family chose the name for their new home.
 The first known use of the name Plum Grove by the family was in a letter written by Robert in 1852.
 The Lucas family sold Plum Grove in 1866 and it was owned by a number of different families until the State of Iowa bought the property in the early 1940s.
 The house was restored and opened to the public in 1946.

 Today Plum Grove Historic Home sits on four acres of the original Lucas property and the seven-room, brick home is furnished to reflect the Lucas family’s residency in the 1840s-1850s.
 Free tours of the house offer a glimpse into the lives of the Lucas family and life in the Iowa Territory.
-Visitors to the site can also tour the historic vegetable and flower gardens which are both part of the Smithsonian’s Archives of American Gardens.
+Visitors to the site can also tour the historic vegetable and flower gardens that are both part of the Smithsonian’s Archives of American Gardens.